sLill/Windows-Grep/README.md

 1. Visit the release tab (https://github.com/sLill/Windows-Grep/releases)
 2. Download and run WindowsGrepSetup.msi (This is the only file you need)

-This will install Windows Grep in ProgramFilesx86, add "grep" to your system's PATH for command line use, and insert registry keys for context menu use within Windows Explorer directories.
+This will install Windows Grep in Program Files (x86), add "grep" to PATH for command line use, and insert a registry key for context menu use within Windows Explorer.

 <h3>Manual Compilation</h2>